 There are two different Waterfowl Lakes, the upper and lower.
 The upper is the more attractive (and therefore the most popular — it’s like high school all over again), but both are a short walk from the campground.
 The water here is pristine and gorgeous, as it’s colored a beautiful turquoise by silt as it runs down from Peyto Glacier.

 Unlike many other campgrounds in the area, Waterfowl Lakes is first-come, first-served, so you’ll need to show up early rather than make reservations online.
-However, it’s a great choice if you’ve rolled into Banff only to discover that some of the more popular sites have already filled up — we just hope you packed everything you’ll need, because you’re unlikely to find it here.
+However, it’s a great choice if you’ve rolled into camping in Banff only to discover that some of the more popular sites have already filled up — we just hope you packed everything you’ll need because you’re unlikely to find it here.

 - Great spot for roughing it